 Capable in-house legal talent is a vital part of your company’s team, and finding top legal talent is necessary if you expect to compete in today’s economy.
 You cannot afford to make mistakes when locating the right candidate for Chief Legal Officer, Corporate Counsel, General Counsel, or other key legal positions.

-If you want to learn more about our executive search services, check out our industry-leading resources and see why Cowen Partners is a 5-star retained executive search firm serving clients in New York City, Chicago, Seattle, Dallas, Portland, Los Angeles, and beyond:
+Discover more of our industry-leading executive search resources to see why Cowen Partners is a top legal executive search firm in Atlanta, Dallas, Anchorage, New York City, Chicago, St. Louis, Milwaukee, Boston, Seattle, Los Angeles, and beyond: